dislux-hapfyl/tclme/README.md

 # 12. Text-widget skills you should learn

-Since Core is a text editor, becoming strong with the Tk `text` widget is a superpower.
+Since Tclme is a text editor, becoming strong with the Tk `text` widget is a superpower.

 Important concepts: